Worship: Your First Visit

 The offering is an act of worship and thanksgiving for Christians.
 It is an action of our belief that everything we have comes from God.
 It is also an act of generosity.
 Offerings support the ministry of our church and various outreach and mission programs locally, across the United States and throughout the world.
 If you decide to make Nassau Presbyterian Church your church home we hope you will consider regular participation in our offering, and you can choose from many different ways to contribute your time, talents, and resources.

 Nassau Presbyterian Church is wheelchair accessible from the ramp to our side door from the parking lot.
 An elevator is by this entrance hall goes both up to the second ﬂoor and down to the Lower Level.
 We also have two wheelchairs available inside the church.

 For worship services, we provide mobile hearing aids connected to our sound system, large-print bulletins, and large-print supplements that include hymns and scripture lessons.
 Please feel free to ask an usher for any need you may have.
 Our church includes people of various physical abilities, and we invite you to stay seated at any time during worship if that is more appropriate or comfortable for you.
 We also have six pews large enough to accommodate wheelchairs and walkers.

 Our parking lot includes an accessible parking space.
-On Sunday mornings additional spaces are available in our lot as well as six reserved parking spaces near the church on Nassau Street.
+On Sunday mornings additional spaces are available near the church on Nassau Street.

 Coffee and Fellowship

 Between the worship services at 10:15AM we gather in the Assembly Room behind the Sanctuary for fellowship and refreshments.
 In summer we enjoy fellowship at 11:00AM out on the front portico.
 If you are a newcomer please stay and strike up a conversation.